On this Page

 To embed any RSS feed into a page, use the following short code:

 Below are the available attributes that you can use to customize the RSS short code.

 |title=”TITLE”||A heading for the rss feed that will display on page|

 |number=”#”||Number of headlines the feed will display (5 headlines is the default)|

 The Healthy Lives Around the Globe page has the following RSS short code embedded:

-- UW among select universities to use investigational Medtronic device, advance research into brain activity5 days ago
+- UW among select universities to use investigational Medtronic device, advance research into brain activity1 month ago

-- An injectable UW polymer could keep soldiers, trauma patients from bleeding to death1 month ago
+- An injectable UW polymer could keep soldiers, trauma patients from bleeding to death3 months ago